x-vin/covidcures/docs/src/allopathic.md

    - **Corticosteroids**: It was reported that safety concerns regarding prolonged viral replication with steroids have not been substantiated (Masiá et al., 2020).<br> The following scientific article attempts to identify an association between the alarming rise of mucormycosis in advanced Covid patients in India during the second wave, and the common practice of excessive prescription of Zinc (up to 50 mg per day), antibiotics like Azithromycin, and Corticosteroids even in the early days of disease onset, as well as the widespread use of scalding steam to "disinfect" the upper respiratory tract by many households:
       - [A look into the relationship between outdated coronavirus disease 2019 (COVID-19) treatment protocols and the overwhelming rise of mucormycosis in COVID-19 patients in India; Jamal & Rayapati; Infectious Control & Hospital Epidemiology; Aug 27, 2021][153]

+   - **Diluted (1%) Povidone Iodine (Betadine) mouth wash**: Povidone-iodine can safely be used in the nose at concentrations up to 1.25% and in the mouth at concentrations up to 2.5% for up to 5 months.
+[Povidone-iodine rapidly inactivates coronaviruses, including SARS and MERS, when applied for as little as 15 seconds.][153a]
+         - <ins>Pregnancy Warning:</ins> If pregnant, ask a health professional before use.

 ### Recommended quantity for stocking:
 The OTC nutraceutical products could be bought in advance and stocked for early home-based treatment.

 ### Price:
-INR 25-70 for 4 12 mg ivermectin tablets and doxycycline being much cheaper.
+INR 25-70 for 4 12mg ivermectin tablets and doxycycline being much cheaper.
 Nutraceutical products may vary in price depending on the brand and its quality.

 ### Suggested suppliers:
 Prescription medicine purchased at local pharmaceutical stores or online, and to be used under the guidance of a licensed allopathic practitioner.
 The nutraceutical products could be bought online, including at Amazon.
    - [Telemedicine portals for Covid-19 prescriptions like Ivermectin][154]

+Povidone Iodine (Betadine) Solutions: [Major Pharmaceuticals][154a]

 ### Further references:
    - [Multifaceted highly targeted sequential multidrug treatment of early ambulatory high-risk SARS-CoV-2 infection (COVID-19); Reviews in Cardiovascular Medicine; Dec 30, 2020][155]